-NOTE: For classification tests on solid substances or mixtures, the tests should be performed on the substance or mixture as presented.
-If for example, for the purposes of supply or transport, the same chemical is to be presented in a physical form different from that which was tested and which is considered likely to materially alter its performance in a classification test, the substance must also be tested in the new form.
+- NOTE 1: For classification tests on solid substances or mixtures, the tests should be performed on the substance or mixture as presented.
+If for example, for the purposes of supply or transport, the same chemical is to be presented in a physical form different from that which was tested and which is considered likely to materially alter its performance in a classification test, the substance must also be tested in the new form. - NOTE 2: Aerosols should not be classified as flammable solids.
+See Chapter 2.3.